brianporeilly/recipes-provolone-olive-bread/README.md

 In a small bowl, whisk the yeast into the warm water until dissolved.
 Let stand for 5 minutes.

-In the bowl of a stand mixer or a large bowl, combine the 3 cups flour and the salt.
+In the bowl of a stand mixer or a large bowl, combine the 3.5 cups[^flour] flour and the salt.

+[^flour]: note: original recipe says `3 cups` here but I believe that is a typo.

 ### If using a stand mixer